Professional/Short course Care of the Acutely Ill Adult

 • Monitoring cardiac and vascular pressures

-• Cardiovascular drugs & fluid therapy
+• Cardiovascular drugs and fluid therapy

 Communication

-• Track and trigger systems and Communication tools
+• Track and trigger systems and communication tools

 • Breaking bad news